clstmbrly/piv-guides/_userconfig/1_firefox.md

 permalink: userconfig/firefox/
 ---

+**LATEST VERSION IS AT GSA.
+LACHELLE HAS PUSHED TO FEDERALIST AS OF 10/4/2017**
 <!--Even though this Playbook is under Userconfig, it looks like these procedures are intended for an Admin who is setting up a user's computer?
 Is this correct?
 Clarify who the audience is?-->
 Firefox doesn't allow for PIV login, which government employees and contractors need to access their important web applications.